 If there are links that you think should be listed please let me know.
-No guarantees!
+No guarantees on inclusion!

 To Report Local Problems

 Cycling UK offer the “FillthatHole” service that works out the appropriate local authority and sends on the report.
 This service is also available as an app for your phone to allow instant reporting of problems whilst you are out and about on your bike.

 For a general reporting system see FixMyStreet which collects the reported information and then routes it to the appropriate council – website and phone app.